-MC 150 (3) Urban Media Literacy.
+MC 150 (3) (S) Urban Media Literacy.
 Designed to teach students to critically examine media industries and the messages they produce and disseminate.
 The course gives particular focus to media images of urban life.
-The course also explores the underlying power relationships in media, the construction of media messages, and the influence of those images on urban culture and media audiences.
+The course also explores the underlying power relationships in media, the construction of media messages, and the influences of those images on urban culture and media audiences.

 MC 200 (3) Introduction to Mass Communications.
-Prerequisites: ENG 104, 105 or ENG 111, 112.
+Prerequisites: ENG 104, 105 or ENG 111, and 112.
 Survey of the development and operation of print and electronic media.
 An overview of the basic theoretical perspectives of the media and a synopsis of the various mass communications professions.
+This course also introduces to practitioners in the field of mass communications.

-MC 201 (3) Introduction to Media Writing.
-Prerequisites: ENG 105 or 112, and MC 200 recommended.
+MC 201 (3) (W) Introduction to Media Writing.
+Prerequisites: ENG 104, 105 or 111, and 112, and MC 200 recommended.
 Acquaints students to the various forms of writing required in the journalism and mass communications professions.
 Students work in laboratory settings utilizing current computer systems and software.

-MC 301 (3) Introduction to News Reporting.
+MC 301 (3) (W) Introduction to News Reporting.
 Prerequisites: MC 200, and MC 201.
-Beginning course designed to teach the fundamentals of news gathering and news evaluation.
+Helps students learn how to develop meaningful new story ideas, conduct thorough interviews, report accurately, and write news stories that adhere to Associated Press style.

-MC 303 (3) Radio-TV Newswriting.
+MC 303 (3) (W) Boardcast Writing.
 Prerequisites: MC 200 and MC 201.
 Developing and writing scripts, rewriting wire service materials for broadcast journalism.
+Students will also use CNN news source video and scripts.
+The course is coordinated with closed-circuit campus channel JSU 22.

-MC 305 (2) Copy Editing.
+MC 305 (3) (W) Copy Editing.
 Prerequisites: MC 200, MC 201, and MC 301.
-Editing of stories, writing headlines, developing skills for the use of desktop publishing and print media design and layout.
+Editing of stories, writing headlines, developing skills for the use of desktop publishing, and print media design and layout.

-MC 306 (3) Advanced Copy Editing Layout and Design.
-Prerequisites: MC 200, MC 201, and MC 305.
-An advanced, computer-assisted course in copy editing, page layout, and graphics for newspaper and magazines.
+MC 306 (3) (W) Advanced Copy Editing Layout and Design.
+Prerequisites: MC 200, MC 201, MC 301, and MC 305.
+An advanced, computer-assisted course in copy editing, page layout, and graphics for newspapers and magazines.

 MC 307 (3) Photojournalism.
 Prerequisites: MC 200 and MC 201.
 Introduction to the principles and techniques of photojournalism.
 Course involves the study and practice of using still photography to cover news, feature stories, sports, and social and cultural issues for publication.
-Students will learn the fundamentals of photography, and be introduced to digital imaging, photo editing, page layout design and multimedia journalism.
+Students will learn the fundamentals of photography, and will be introduced to digital imaging, photo editing, page layout design, and multimedia journalism.
 The course also covers the history of photojournalism and documentary photography, as well as the ethical and legal issues related to the field.

-MC 310 (3) Media Design and Production I. Prerequisites: MC 200 and MC 201.
+MC 310 (3) Introduction to Media Production.
+Prerequisites: MC 200 and MC 201.
 Introduction to the digital audio and video production techniques within studio and field environments.
 Skills to be covered include camera operation, audio and visual editing, set and message design, planning, directing and managing productions.